 - examine my goals to see which ones matter

 - decide which goals are my own or I have adopted without questioning them

-- only do the things that are important
+- only do the important things

 5. Do the above exercise for five days out of the week.
 There will be a lot of repetition, but that is ok.

-6. On the last two days of the week, review and reflect what you have written down.
+6. On the last two days of the week, review and reflect on what you have written down.

 7. Use the following stem and write down 6 to 10 endings: